 We have been able to effectively manage our inventory level.
 We formulate holistic plans for our production, warehousing and logistics, by tracking a variety of factors, including, among others, historical sales data, sales forecasts and customization requests.
 With smooth turnover between production and logistics, we are able to maintain an optimal inventory level, to fulfill our orders and avoid over-stock at the same time.
-Our inventory turnover days were 31, 26 and 50 for 2020, 2021 and 2022, respectively.
-For the calculation of inventory turnover days, see "Item 5.
-Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Cash flows and working capital."
+Our inventory turnover days were 26, 50 and 73 for 2021, 2022 and 2023, respectively.
+Inventory turnover days for a given period are equal to average of the balances of inventories, at the beginning and the end of the period divided by cost of revenues during the period and multiplied by the number of days during the period.